GURUFOCUS.COM » STOCK LIST » Financial Services » Capital Markets » Som Datt Finance Corp Ltd (BOM:511571) » Definitions » E10

 Address

 Som Datt Finance Corp Ltd is a non-banking finance company.
-It is engaged in the business of investment and finance in the areas of hedged capital market products and bill discounting and inter-corporate loans.
-The company's reportable business segment being investing.
+The company is engaged in the activity of proprietary investments in stocks and securities.
+The company's reportable business segment is investing.
 Geographically, it operates only in India.
+The Company's revenue majorly depends on the dividends declared and changes in the stock market prices of the investee Companies.

 Som Datt Finance Headlines